Linking Aadhaar with electoral roll will clean voters' list of multiple enrolment: Govt sources | Politics

 - India

-Amid Opposition criticism of a bill to link Aadhaar with electoral rolls, sources in the government on Tuesday said the move would solve the ''major problem'' of multiple enrolment of the same person at different places and help in ''cleaning'' the voters' list to a great extent.
+Amid Opposition criticism of a bill to link Aadhaar with electoral rolls, sources in the government on Tuesday said the move would solve a ''major problem'' of multiple enrolment of a person at different places and help in ''cleaning'' the voters' list to a great extent.

-The assertion comes a day after the 'Election Laws (Amendment) bill 2021' to link electoral roll data with the Aadhaar ecosystem and bring other poll reforms was passed by the Lok Sabha after a brief debate and amid demand by the Opposition to refer it to a standing committee.
+The assertion came on a day when Parliament passed the 'Election Laws (Amendment) Bill 2021' to link electoral roll data with the Aadhaar ecosystem.
+The bill was passed by Rajya Sabha on Tuesday, a day after Lok Sabha gave its nod to the bill.

 The government sources said the bill incorporates various electoral reforms which have been discussed for a long time, and shared a 2018 statement of the Election Commission following a meeting of all recognised national and regional parties on various electoral reforms.